evanniedojadlo/evanniedojadlo.github.io/_posts/2015-06-26-addingTravisCIandCoveralls.markdown

 Setting up TravisCI:

-The first thing you will need to do is sign up for a TravisCI account which you can find right [here](https://travis-ci.org){:target="_blank"} from here simply sign in using your Github account.
+The first thing you will need to do is sign up for a TravisCI account which you can find right [here](https://travis-ci.org){:target="_blank"} now sign in using your Github account.

 Once you're signed into your account you can select the add button next to "My Repositories" where you will be taken to a page where all of your public repositories are shown.
 From here you will want to do the following: